AKST/analysis-notebook/docs/design/build-system.md

 ### Note on hash's

+Some thoughts
   - It may just be worth using UUIDs instead of hash, as hashes require understanding the contents of the files.
-- Alternatively we generate hashes based on checksums at a very early stage of the build.
+  - Alternatively we already know the files that will make up the final bundle then we can generate hashes based on checksums at a very early stage of the build, accumulate them for the bundle
+    - This doesn't feel like a smart idea if its replicating work done by esbuild or something.

 I am inclined to go with UUIDs as I don't really understand how esbuild may determine a hash, but I wonder if I can specify the output path for a bundle with a premptively determined UUID.

 #### Decision on Hash vs UUIDs

+Upon further investigation.

 Use content-based hashes (SHA-256 truncated to 8 hex chars).
 Compute these in step 1 before any transformations.
 If esbuild's